 Josie and Liam were high school sweethearts.
 He was the football star and she was the cheerleader.
 Their whole lives were about football.
 His family life was about football.
 After a time in college, Liam realized he loved music, not football, and left everything in his life to pursue music.
 Including the love of his life.

 “I thought for sure we’d spend forever together.
 I thought our love was one of a kind.
 I would almost be okay if he had met someone else and fallen in love, but he didn’t.
 He just left.”

 Ten years later, Liam, now a famous rock star, is back in town for his high school best friend’s funeral.
-Mason stayed with his high school sweetheart and left beautiful little girls and a loving wife behind.
+Mason stayed with his high school sweetheart and left behind 2 beautiful little girls and a loving wife when he died.
 Seeing the hole Mason left had me crying even though he was already gone before the book begins.